-- I. I am the lawyer who represents the appellant named in this appeal.
-This declaration is based upon my personal knowledge as stated herein. - 2.
-On November 8, 2018, the appellant signed an engagement agreement for me to represent him with a pending appeal before the Court.
+I. I am the lawyer who represents the appellant named in this appeal.
+This declaration is based upon my personal knowledge as stated herein.

+2. On December 26, 2018, the appellant signed an engagement agreement for me to represent him with a pending appeal before the Court.
 I have represented appellant in this matter continuously since that date.
-I entered my appearance in this case on November 8, 2018. - 3.
-I worked on this case for a period of time before filing the Notice of Appeal in expectation that an appeal to the court would be filed, and that work is itemized in the attached statement of fees and expenses. - 4.
-The engagement agreement in this case is contingent upon sufficient success on the merits.
+I entered my appearance in this case on January 4, 2019.

+3. I worked on this case for a period of time before filing the Notice of Appeal in expectation that an appeal to the court would be filed, and that work is itemized in the attached statement of fees and expenses.

+4. The engagement agreement in this case is contingent upon sufficient success on the merits.
 Pursuant to the agreement, I will be entitled to an award of attorneys fees under EAJA.
-I explained to Mr. Combs that, if we were successful at the Court, I would apply for my fees under EAJA.

-Page 1 of 3 Exhibit A

-- 5. To ensure my billing rates are reasonable, I consulted with other practitioners.
-Based upon my personal experience at a private firm in Columbia, South Carolina, and inquiry to other practitioners, the billing rates charged by me in Mr. Combs' case are consistent with or less than the prevailing market rates for similar services performed by attorneys in Columbia, South Carolina. - 6.
-The attached itemization of fees and expenses is based on entries made contemporaneously with the work or expenditure.
+I explained to Mr. Poole that, if we were successful at the Court, I would apply for my fees under EAJA.
+5. To ensure my billing rates are reasonable, I consulted with other practitioners.
+Based upon my personal experience at a private firm in Columbia, South Carolina, and inquiry to other practitioners, the billing rates charged by me in Mr. Poole's case are consistent with or less than the prevailing market rates for similar services performed by attorneys in Columbia, South Carolina.

+6. The attached itemization of fees and expenses is based on entries made contemporaneously with the work or expenditure.
 Fees for time are based on measured time or reasonably accurate estimates sometimes rounded to hundredths of an hour.
 I have reviewed the itemized billing statement of fees and expenses to ensure they are correct.
 I am satisfied that the statement accurately reflects the work I performed.
 I know of no errors or misrepresentations in the statement.
 I have considered and eliminated all time that is excessive or redundant.
+Pursuant to 28 U.S.C. § 1746, I declare under penalty of perjury that the foregoing is true and correct.
+Executed in Columbia, South Carolina, this the following date: August 26, 2020